Tom Sellar, a writer, editor and curator, is Professor of Dramaturgy and Dramatic Criticism and Editor of Yale’s performance journal Theater.

 He served as curator of Prelude 2015 (What Could We Build, or Is the Future Already Behind Us?) and Prelude 2016 (Welcome Failure) with Antje Oegel at New York’s Martin E. Segal Center.
 He has also curated programs for the Prague Quadrennial (Stages of Utopia, 2014), Philadelphia Fringe Arts (Live Remix: Stage Adaptations in the New Media Age, 2015), and other organizations.
 He has given guest lectures and workshops at many universities, theaters, and art centers including Swarthmore College, Harvard University, De Singel (Antwerp), Zürcher Hochschule der Künste, Oslo Internasjonale Teaterfestival, and Signal/CIFAS (Brussels).

-A New York City native, Sellar received his Master of Fine Arts and Doctor of Fine Arts from Yale University, where he was twice awarded the John W. Gassner Memorial Prize for critical writing.
-He is currently completing Mind Attacks, a monograph on Richard Foreman and the Ontological-Hysteric Theater, and researching new time-based art projects.
+A New York City native, Sellar is a graduate of Haverford College and received his Master of Fine Arts and Doctor of Fine Arts from Yale University, where he was twice awarded the John W. Gassner Memorial Prize for critical writing.